-Gen 27:1-40 Jacob, now in his fifties, disguises himself as his older brother Esau, and deceives his elderly father Isaac in order to get the blessing of the first-born.
+Gen 27:1-40 Jacob, now aged 50, disguises himself as his older brother Esau, and deceives his elderly father Isaac in order to get the blessing of the first-born.

 Gen 27:41-46 Esau is furious and threatens to kill Jacob.
 Rebekah advises Jacob to flee to his uncle Laban at Haran in Mesopotamia (see Genesis 24:10 & 29).

 Gen 28:1-9 Isaac tells Jacob he must leave, and sends him to Paddan Aram (‘Plain of Aram’ in north west Mesopotamia - see Genesis 24:10) to seek a wife from amongst his relatives living in Haran.